DeanHazineh/DFlat-tensorflow/readme.md

 - For Windows users: please note that Tensorflow v2.10 is the last official tensorflow release with native GPU compatibility for Windows os.
 DFlat is currently compatible with v2.10 but in the longterm, we will keep the main package updated to the primary tensorflow release.
 - We are also considering a port of the package to Pytorch in the future which has now become the dominant ML framework

-## Contact:
-This repository is intended to be accessible and community driven.
-It may not be fully error-proof and will be continually updated.
-If you have improvements, fixes, or contributions, please branch and initiate a merge request to master (or email me)!

-For any questions, functionality requests, or other concerns, don't hesitate to contact me at dhazineh@g.harvard.edu.

 ## Works that use DFlat:
 - Polarization Multi-Image Synthesis with Birefringent Metasurfaces [<a href="https://github.com/DeanHazineh/Multi-Image-Synthesis" target="_blank">Github>]